codetricity/theta-v-htc-vive-steamvr/README.md

 ## Height of THETA V

-Right now, the height of the scene and the height of the THETA V are not matched to provide a good telepresence experience.
-I'll run more tests in the future.
+Put the bottom of the THETA V at eye level for a telepresence experience that is close the real world.
+If the camera is at eye level, the person you are talking to should be face the lense that is opposite the shutter button.

+Alternately, you can change the perspective to a surreal experience.
+Several people wearing the headset have mentioned that they like it when the THETA V is close to the ground as they feel like a small animal.

 ## Fun